forthtemple/spacetelescope/README.md

 # Space Telescope

 Flutter application to view the heavens at high and low magnification.
 Uses Unistra's API do obtain astronomical images at higher magnifications with a given right ascension and declination.
 For low magnification uses NASA starmap image of the night sky with constellations.
-Uses caltech's astronomical lookup API to allow you to search for specific objects eg NGC 100
+Uses caltech's astronomical lookup API to allow you to search for specific objects eg NGC 100.
+Runs on Linux, Windows, macos.
+IOS and Android since its using Flutter.

 For the python version refer to https://github.com/forthtemple/spacetelescopepy